Alex Katz: Exhibitions

+From August 16, 2022, to February 19, 2023, the Colby Museum of Art exhibited Alex Katz: Theater and Dance, the "first comprehensive exploration of Katzʼs playful and inventive collaborations with choreographers, dancers, and members of avant-garde theater ensembles over six decades".
+The show traveled to Artis–Naples, The Baker Museum, Naples, Florida (October 12, 2024 - February 2, 2025), Frye Art Museum, Seattle, Washington (February 22 – June 8, 2025), Museum of Contemporary Art San Diego, San Diego, California (August 21, 2025 – January 4, 2026), and Wichita Art Museum, Wichita, Kansas (January 31, 2026 – May 10, 2026).
+The exhibit drew on works in the Colby's collection and archival material from the Paul Taylor Dance Company.
+A catalog accompanied the exhibit (ISBN 978-0-847-87146-9).

 Collections

-Katz's work is in the collections of over 100 public institutions worldwide, including the Honolulu Museum of Art; the Museum of Modern Art, New York; the Metropolitan Museum of Art, New York; the Whitney Museum of American Art, New York; the Smithsonian Institution, Washington, D.C.; the Carnegie Museum of Art, Pittsburgh; the Art Institute of Chicago; the Des Moines Art Center; the Cleveland Museum of Art; the Tate Gallery, London; the Centre Georges Pompidou, Paris; Museo Nacional Centro de Arte Reina Sofia, Madrid; the Metropolitan Museum of Art, Tokyo; the Nationalgalerie, Berlin; and the Museum Brandhorst, Munich.
+Katz's work is in the collections of more than 100 public institutions worldwide, including the Honolulu Museum of Art; the Museum of Modern Art, New York; the Metropolitan Museum of Art, New York; the Whitney Museum of American Art, New York; the Smithsonian Institution, Washington, D.C.; the Carnegie Museum of Art, Pittsburgh; the Art Institute of Chicago; the Des Moines Art Center; the Cleveland Museum of Art; the Tate Gallery, London; the Centre Georges Pompidou, Paris; Museo Nacional Centro de Arte Reina Sofia, Madrid; the Metropolitan Museum of Art, Tokyo; the Nationalgalerie, Berlin; and the Museum Brandhorst, Munich.
 In 2010, Anthony d'Offay donated a group of Katz's works to the National Galleries of Scotland and the Tate; they are shown as part of the national touring programme, Artist Rooms.
 In 2011, Katz donated Rush (1971), a series of 37 painted life-size cutout heads on aluminum, to the Museum of Fine Arts, Boston; the piece is installed, frieze-like, in its own space.